-The Regional Occupational Center and Bakersfield College have articulation agreements in place that allows high school students to gain college credit for 39 individual occupational courses. vii.
-Kern County Human Services Bakersfield College partners with Kern County Human Services departments to create internship opportunities as all Human Services majors must complete 4 units of internship experience at local human services agencies.
+The Regional Occupational Center and Bakersfield College have articulation agreements in place that allows high school students to gain college credit for 39 individual occupational courses.
+Career specific information about Bakersfield College and they receive advanced credit for some qualifying courses.

+vii.
+Kern County Human Services

+Bakersfield College partners with Kern County Human Services departments to create internship opportunities as all Human Services majors must complete 4 units of internship experience at local human services agencies.
 Students receive orientations at their internship sites.
-Other community partnerships viii.
+Other community partnerships

+- viii.
 Bakersfield College is in partnership with the Kern High School District (KHSD), California State University Bakersfield (CSUB) and Taft College in a California Academic Partnership Program grant (CAPP) with the focus to collaborate on issues surrounding the Common Core curriculum.
 The overall goal is to help high school students enter college more prepared.
-This program serves all high school students in the KHSD. ix.
-Our DSPS Director sits on the Kern County Veterans Collaborative group, which is a group of service agencies and organizations who support veterans in our community.
-This information helps support our Veteran's orientation program. х.
+This program serves all high school students in the KHSD. - ix.
+Our DSPS Director and associate Dean of Student Success sits on the Kern County Veterans Collaborative group, which is a group of service agencies and organizations who support veterans in our community.
+This information helps support our Veteran's orientation program. - x.
 Many academic departments and career and technical programs at Bakersfield College have advisory groups whose membership consists of community and professional members.
 Examples of such collaborations include the Digital Arts Advisory Committee and the Panorama School District Teacher Group.
 Bakersfield College faculty and staff participate in local partnerships that include events like the High School History Teachers Conference.
 These partnerships ensure that the information we give students is pertinent, up-to-date and informative.
-2. Identify the staff providing orientation, including the number of positions, job titles and a brief one-sentence statement of the Staff ir role.
-Steve Watkin, Director of Outreach and Relations with Schools-need one sentence job description Marisa Marquez, Transfer Center Director and Counseling faculty member-one sentence job description Josie Guillen, Educational Advisor, -job description Student Peer mentors (how many)-job description Other Welcome Center staff?
-High School Counselor Student Success Liaisons-description of activities and stipend If orientation is provided through the full or partial use of technology, identify any commercial products or describe in-house products in use or under development, including any annual subscription or staff support requirements.
-Moodle Platform Description Orientation Materials, including online orientation licensing and software IT Support